t-kramer/climateBOX/instructions.md

 <br>

-Following the instructions in the provided link, make sure that you have selected the right board (DOIT ESP32 DEVKIT V1) and correct port.<br>
+Following the instructions in the provided link, make sure that you have selected the right board (DOIT ESP32 DEVKIT V1) and the correct port.<br>

 <br>